TheNetworg/SkolniLogin-PowerShell/README.md

 The organizational units under which the users and groups should be created.
 #### -UsernamePattern
 See Username Patterns section below.
+#### Options: -CleanGroupMembership
+Specifies whether the user should be removed from their existing group memberships.
+Defaults to false, and should be used if you want to clean memberships.
 #### Optional: -IgnoreGroups
 Accepts an array of *SamAccountNames* of groups which the user should never be removed from when using initial import.
 This is handy if you have some Wi-Fi access groups in Active Directory or something and want the user to stay in those groups.
 #### Optional: -ExtensionAttributeName